efang5/cse15l-lab-reports/lab1.md

 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-01-24%20at%209.20.26%20AM.png?raw=true)
 The working directory was user@sahara.

-There is no output as we did not give it any inputs to combine so it started printing out whatever was inputed afterward.
+The output is anything we enter in afterward as we did not give it any inputs to combine so it started printing out whatever was inputed afterward.

 There is no error